EPA’s Eighth Annual SepticSmart Week: Safeguard Your Family’s Health, Protect the Environment and Save Money | US EPA

 EPA’s Eighth Annual SepticSmart Week: Safeguard Your Family’s Health, Protect the Environment and Save Money

-WASHINGTON (September 14, 2020) — Today, the U.S. Environmental Protection Agency (EPA)—with support from state and local governments, the private sector, communities and academia—kicked-off its eighth annual SepticSmart Week.
+San Juan, Puerto Rico - This week, the U.S. Environmental Protection Agency (EPA)—with support from state and local governments, the private sector, communities and academia—kicked-off its eighth annual SepticSmart Week.
 SepticSmart Week 2020 encourages homeowners, wastewater professionals and local officials to design and maintain effective septic systems to safeguard public health, protect the environment and save money.

+EPA is working to help make septic systems more sustainable and resilient as part of its work to support disaster recovery in Puerto Rico and the US Virgin Islands (USVI) from the long-term impacts from Hurricanes Irma and Maria.
+In 2019, EPA helped form the Caribbean Septic Systems Workgroup (CSSW), which engages communities, non-profit organizations, and government agencies to bring about real solutions for the residents of Puerto Rico and the USVI.
+In celebration of EPA’s Septic Smart Week, EPA’s Region 2 Caribbean Division is hosting a meeting of the Caribbean Septic Systems Workgroup on September 18 focused on important recovery actions and initiatives related to septic systems in Puerto Rico.
+This Workgroup includes representatives from local and federal agencies, non-government organizations, professional associations, academia, communities, and the private sector.

+EPA recently invested $50,000 of contract support to build septic systems management capability in Puerto Rico by developing a proposed framework for a geospatial tool that will help to build capacity for environmental and public health analysis of current and future locations of septic systems, as well as considerations for the new Puerto Rico Building Code compliance assistance and enforcement.
+In addition, EPA Region 2 recently organized a webinar with RCAP Solutions focused on how communities can find funding and technical resources for septic systems’ design, construction, operations, and maintenance directed at Puerto Rico’s municipalities.
+The webinar, which was held on September 11, had more than 75 participants representing 35 of the island’s municipalities.

 “EPA’s annual SepticSmart Week provides an important reminder to maintain septic systems, which many individuals and communities rely on to safely manage wastewater,” said EPA Assistant Administrator for Water David Ross.
 “EPA’s simple tips to help septic systems operate properly will help protect public health and the environment while preventing costly repairs.”